kaltura/kaltura-api-recipes/codegen/README.md

 * Brackets with a minus sign in front, i.e. `<%- %>` will evaulate the statement inside the brackets and print the result to the code snippet
     * e.g. `<%- 2 + 2 %>` will print "4" to the resulting code snippet

-(side note: the "minus sign in back" is only necessary to remove line breaks - see [here](https://github.com/mde/ejs) for the full set of templating rules)
+(side note: the "minus sign in back" is to remove line breaks - see [here](https://github.com/mde/ejs) for the full set of templating rules)

 For example
 ```